Denneisk/denneisk/README.md

 <details><summary>Other langs+history</summary>

 - Apparently I once wrote a bunch of Typescript (but mostly styled like Javascript) on some Microsoft drag and drop game coding thing.
 It sucked a lot but I put too much effort in it.
-- I did Java in college and much prefer C#.
+- I did Java in college, but I much prefer C#.
 - I did C and C-styled C++ for an amateurish stint in high school–early college—not very good at it, but I'd love to spend more time in it.
 - I am fond of CIL and to a lesser extent x86 assembly.
 - I started with Lua on Roblox, actually.
 I hated it back then.
 I couldn't understand it.
 Mentally incapable; logic was simply impossible for me to comprehend.
 Now?
-Well, I ~~like~~ löve Lua, now!~~, let's just leave it at that.~~
+Well, I löve Lua, now!
 - There was some game jam where I did a smidge of GDScript for a friend.
+Every now and then I'll touch GDScript again when I feel like I'll make something in Godot (and then I don't).
 - I also touched some C# in making an AR game for college.
 It sucked hard and never went anywhere, mostly my fault.
 - Micro-optimizations are beautiful.
 </details>